AshenCreations/GameLooping/readme.md

 - Tries to use desktop displaymode to find refresh rate & auto adjusts for 60Hz, 75Hz, 120Hz, 144Hz and 165Hz.
 Uses refresh rate found then scales the deltatime & player speed, using 60Hz as the base.

 - No resolution size changes

-- Player sprite is adjusted to be frame rate independant.
-The enemy sprite (smiley) is not for testing